Collections

 | Default | Same as slug |

 Custom database table name.
-Useful for legacy databases or when the slug doesn't match your naming convention.
+Useful for legacy schemas or when the slug doesn't match your naming convention.

 description